davidagbaje/davidagbaje/README.md

 - 👋 Hi, I’m @davidagbaje
 - 👀 I’m interested in ML and AI
 - 🌱 I’m currently learning ML with Python
-- 💞️ I’m looking to collaborate on any backend project
+- 💞️ I’m looking to collaborate on any Machine Learning Projects
 - 📫 How to reach me agbaje.david17@gmail.com

 <!---